iTwin/reality-capture/typescript/examples/README.md

 # Introduction

-reality-capture-examples contains some examples for capture-sdks.
+reality-capture-examples contains some examples for reality-capture.

 It has been tested with Node 16.17.0 and should work with Node 16.17.0 and newer.